jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 and reviewers; without their approval, you risk squandering your time and social capital.

-Also, it may be save a lot of time to humbly consult with the relevant people on IRC before tackling a difficult project in potentially the wrong way, or one that has already been tried, or a dead end for reasons that may not be apparent to you.

 The best place to look for good things to do is the ["good first issues" page](https://github.com/bitcoin/bitcoin/contribute).